DamianPrg/liteforoboard/README.md

 2. run 'composer install'
 3. copy .env.example as .env and fill your database connection details
-4. navigate to http://your_web_server/install to migrate and seed database
+4. navigate to http://your_web_server/install to migrate and seed database or run these commands in terminal (in project directory) php artisan migrate php artisan db:seed